WolframResearch/MongoLink/CONTRIBUTING.md

 ## Style

 Please use the [LLVM style](http://llvm.org/docs/CodingStandards.html) for the C/C++ interface code.
-Use of `clang-format` to conform contributions is encouraged.
+Use of `clang-format` to conform code is encouraged, rather than conforming by hand.

+For Wolfram Language code, try follow the style used in the current

 ## Bug reports